IPVanish vs ExpressVPN: expert tests & comparison

 What VPN is better than ExpressVPN?

-NordVPN is better than ExpressVPN and IPVanish because you get more features at a lower price.
-Another good alternative is Surfshark because it supports unlimited simultaneous connections and is cheaper than all other VPNs.
+NordVPN is better than ExpressVPN and IPVanish because you get more features with only a slight price increase.
+Another good alternative is Surfshark, as it supports unlimited simultaneous connections and is cheaper than all other VPNs.